-If the media center resources are not repeatedly returned in a timely fashion the media specialist will contact the parent/guardian about ways to address this issue for the individual student.
+Overdue notices will be emailed to the student first.
+Parents/guardians will be notified if the overdue items are not returned.
 It is ultimately the responsibility of the student to pay for any media center materials that are lost or damaged.
 The library catalog is online and can be accessed at https://dfs-msd.kari.opalsinfo.net/bin/home